-On June 29, 2022, the Company entered into an Agreement with Inotiv, an Indiana based company that provides preclinical trial and related services, for the purpose of performing research in support of Renazorb.
-The budget for the services is approximately \$1.0 million.
-Approximately \$0.8 million has been paid to Inotiv as of March 31, 2023 and approximately \$0.1 million has been recorded as prepaid expense in the accompanying balance sheet as of March 31, 2023.
+On April 10, 2023, the Company entered into an agreement with Inotiv that provides preclinical trial and related services, for the purpose of performing research in support of UNI-494.
+The budget for these services is approximately \$1.4 million.
+Approximately \$2.8 million has been paid to Inotiv as of March 31, 2024 and approximately \$0.3 million and \$0.1 million has been recorded as prepaid expenses and other current assets in the accompanying balance sheets as of December 31, 2023 and March 31, 2024, respectively.

 On July 14, 2022, the Company entered into a license agreement with Lee's Pharmaceutical (HK) Limited (see Note 4).
-Under the terms of the agreement, Lee's Pharmaceutical will be responsible for development, registration filing and approval for Renazorb in China, Hong Kong, and certain other Asian markets.
-In addition, Lee's Pharmaceutical will have sole responsibility for the importation of the drug product from the Company and for the costs of commercialization of Renazorb in the licensed territories.
+Under the terms of the agreement, Lee's Pharmaceutical will be responsible for development, registration filing and approval for Oxylanthanum Carbonate in China, Hong Kong, and certain other Asian markets.
+In addition, Lee's Pharmaceutical will have sole responsibility for the importation of the drug product from the Company and for the costs of commercialization of Oxylanthanum Carbonate in the licensed territories.
 The Company has received an upfront payment of \$1.0 million, expects to receive up to \$1.0 million in milestone payments upon product launch in China and will be eligible for tiered royalties of between 7% and 10% upon achievement of prespecified regulatory and commercial achievements.

-On July 27, 2022, the Company entered into an Agreement with Celerion, a Nebraska based company that provides clinical trial and related services, for the purpose of performing research in support of Renazorb.
-The budget for the services is approximately \$2.7 million, and approximately \$2.7 million has been paid to Celerion as of March 31, 2023.
+On July 27, 2022, the Company entered into an Agreement with Celerion, a Nebraska based company that provides clinical trial and related services, for the purpose of performing research in support of Oxylanthanum Carbonate.
+The budget for the services is approximately \$2.7 million, and approximately \$2.7 million has been paid to Celerion as of December 31, 2023, and the research was completed during 2023.

 On February 1, 2023, the Company entered into a license agreement with Lotus International Pte Ltd. ("Lotus") (see Note 4).
-Under the terms of the agreement, Lotus will be responsible for development, registration filing and approval for Renazorb in the licensed territory of South Korea.
-In addition, Lotus will have sole responsibility for the importation of the drug product from the Company and for the costs of commercialization of Renazorb in the licensed territory.
+Under the terms of the agreement, Lotus will be responsible for development, registration filing and approval for Oxylanthanum Carbonate in the licensed territory of South Korea.
+In addition, Lotus will have sole responsibility for the importation of the drug product from the Company and for the costs of commercialization of Oxylanthanum Carbonate in the licensed territory.
 The Company has received an upfront payment of \$0.7 million, may receive up to \$3.7 million in future milestone payments and will be eligible for tiered royalties upon achievement of specified commercial achievements.